SPY Housing Programs

 Since our founding, Safe Place for Youth has focused on providing a safe space for homeless and at-risk youth to receive critical resources and a connection to community.
 Our “hub of hope” Drop-In Center in Venice offers day-services to over 1,000 youth annually, including on-site housing assessment and connection to available housing programs.
 Yet, at the end of each day, a majority of the young people we serve have to go back out onto the streets to sleep at night.

 The lack of available housing programs for youth in West Los Angeles has been our greatest challenge in helping young people achieve stability.
 To combat this, Safe Place for Youth will be launching several interim housing programs.
 Aligned with our three-year strategic plan (2017-2020), one of our organization goals is to create new housing resources for youth including rapid re-housing, crisis, bridge and transitional housing.
 Under the leadership of SPY’s Executive Director, Deputy Director and Director of Programs, and overseen by our new Housing Programs Manager, SPY will achieve this goal by launching programs in Fall 2018, one of which is Host Homes.
-Stay tuned for more exciting details!
+Under the leadership of SPY’s Executive Director, Deputy Director and Director of Programs, and overseen by our new Housing Programs Manager, SPY will achieve this goal by launching 3 new housing programs in 2019.
+Learn more about our innovative housing programs below.

 Host Home Program